Bamadude31/Z-Prefix_Project/README.md

 Or create a new account

 * While logged in you can create an item in the create item page
-  * then you will see the item in your profile page and home page
+  * then you will see the item in your account page and home page

-* To edit the item click view details in profile or home
+* To edit the item click view details in account or home
   * click edit and adjust the fields then click save

 * To delete click view details then delete